sonata-project/ecommerce/docs/reference/installation.rst

         new Sonata\PaymentBundle\SonataPaymentBundle(),

-- Run the ``easy-extends:generate`` command, this command will generate the Application entities required by the Sonata's Bundles
+- Run the ``easy-extends:generate`` commands.
+These commands will generate the Application entities required by the Sonata's bundles.

 ::